THREE RULES: 1. Accept the Feelings; 2. Think Opposite; 3. Act Opposite

 The Rule Is: • Think against, not for your negative feelings.

-ACT OPPOSITE: Choose to act the opposite from your negative feeling.
+- Choose to act the opposite of your negative feeling.
 Always remember, you never have to act or think the way that you feel.

 By acting the opposite of your negative feeling, you are creating sensations that will eventually lead to your feeling the opposite of your negative feeling.
 For example, when feeling angry or anxious, your acting calmly will eventually lead you to feeling calm and in control.